 There’s no need for bulky radiators taking up valuable wall and floor space – you can have design freedom and keep your toes toasty by enjoying the affordable luxury of electric underfloor heating.

 Can you install it yourself?
 Yes.
 However, connecting the electrics and testing the supply must be done by a qualified electrician, so there are still some aspects of the job that may require calling in an expert.
-If you’d rather hand over the task to us, our Expert Installation Service is always an option for you.

-Clean your workspace, ensuring that it’s free of clutter to allow yourself room to work.
+Clean your work space, ensuring that it’s free of clutter to allow yourself room to work.
 Carefully measure your room, making note of the specific dimensions for where you will install your system.

 Take note of what impact the heating system will have on the room – for example, will the system raise the floors to an acceptable level?
 Some types of flooring must adhere to heat tolerances, so, bear in mind the thickness of your underlay.